vincentbockaert/me.vincentbockaert.xyz/content/projects/openssh-ca-signed-host-keys.md

 disable_root: true
 ```

-Now that the root user is disabled but we can use a sudo-powered user, we can configure the CA Signed Host Keys:
+Now the root user is disabled but we can still use a sudo-powered user, we can configure the CA Signed Host Keys:

 ```yaml
 fqdn: ${fqdn}